Axioms for Defeat in Democratic Elections: Voting methods and collective choice rules

 Any VSWF $f$ induces a voting method $\overline{f}$ such that for any profile $\mathbf{P}$, $\overline{f}(\mathbf{P})$ is the set of candidates who are not defeated by any candidates in $\mathbf{P}$ according to $f$.
 That $f(\mathbf{P})$ is a strict weak order implies that $\overline{f}(\mathbf{P})$ is nonempty, but in fact a much weaker condition is sufficient---namely, acyclicity.

 \begin{definition} Let $P$ be an asymmetric binary relation on a set $X$.
-A \textit{cycle in $P$} is a sequence $x_1,\dots,x_n$ of elements of $X$ such that $x_1Px_2,\dots,x_{n-1}Px_n$, $x_n=x_1$, and all elements are distinct except $x_1$ and $x_n$.\footnote{Thus, we are use the term `cycle' for what is usually called a \textit{simple cycle}.} The relation $P$ is \textit{acyclic} if there is no cycle in $P$.
+A \textit{cycle in $P$} is a sequence $x_1,\dots,x_n$ of elements of $X$ such that $x_1Px_2,\dots,x_{n-1}Px_n$, $x_n=x_1$, and all elements are distinct except $x_1$ and $x_n$.\footnote{In requiring that all elements are distinct except $x_1$ and $x_n$, we are using the term `cycle' for what is called a \textit{simple cycle}.} The relation $P$ is \textit{acyclic} if there is no cycle in $P$.
 A VCCR $f$ is \textit{acyclic} if for all profiles $\mathbf{P}$, $f(\mathbf{P})$ is acyclic. \end{definition}

 Any acyclic VCCR induces a voting method that outputs for a given profile the set of undefeated candidates.
 All defeated candidates are excluded from the rest of the process that leads to the ultimate winner.